broncowdd/BoZoN/readme.md

 # Version history

+## New in 1.7.5b
+- added a function to erase no longuer used ids
+- bugfix with file with accent on first char: a basename function bug ! oO

+## New in 1.7.5
+- change in the templates: templates are now html files, easier to modify
+- added the mode in the file list's title.

 ## New in 1.7.4
 bug fixes (thx to chatainsim on Github)
 - #56: problem deleting a folder